SubmarinerApp/Submariner/README.md

 * Adds an inspector sidebar for looking at track properties
 * Adds an option to purge the locally downloaded/cached files.
 Imported files are unaffected.
 * Makes the internal tracklist model index based.
 Duplicate tracks no longer cause UI wonkiness.
+* Reduce the frequency in which the position slider is updated, reducing CPU usage
 * Fix a crash when trying to play an album without any tracks
 * Fix a crash if the track's duration is nil
 * Fix attribute names in schema blocking future refactors.